fsantanna/fsantanna.github.io/menu.md

 - What other typical game behaviors rely on CPS?
 - How do you feel about the direct style implementation?
+- Is the top-down code understandable (even without the menu and button details)?

 Comment on <img src="twitter.png" style="vertical-align:middle"> [@\_fsantanna](https://twitter.com/_fsantanna/status/TODO).